The Bankrate promise

 “Lenders can charge what they want for the risk they take in making a loan,” Ailion says.

 Borrowers typically pursue a hard money loan because they either don’t qualify for a conventional loan or need the money quickly.
-Unlike conventional mortgages, which can sometimes take months to process, hard money loans can be available in just weeks, or even days.
+Unlike conventional mortgages, which can take weeks to process, hard money loans can be available in as little as a few days.

 With typical repayment periods of one to five years, hard money loans are most suitable for short-term projects, such as when an investor expects to quickly fix up and sell a property for a profit.